-Attribute Name M/O WPDL Keyword Data Type Description Parameters 0 IN_PARAMETERS List of Formal Parameters that are passed during invocation and return of control (e.g. of an invoked application).
-The Input Parameters, e.g. for the invoked IDENTIFIER application. О OUT_PARAMETERS List of IDENTIFIER The Output Parameters, e.g. of the invoked application.
+Attribute Name M/O WPDL Keyword Data Type Description Parameters Formal Parameters that are passed during invocation and return of control (e.g. of an invoked application). О IN_PARAMETERS List of IDENTIFIER The Input Parameters, e.g. for the invoked application. О OUT_PARAMETERS List of IDENTIFIER The Output Parameters, e.g. of the invoked application.